jeangiraldoo/codedocs.nvim/README.md

         return <value>
 ```

+<a id="rest-section"></a>

-- reStructuredText (reST):
+##### reStructuredText (reST)

 [Official reST documentation for Python](https://docutils.sourceforge.io/rst.html)

 `:ivar` should be used instead of `:var` when documenting instance attributes.
+However,
-However, **Codedocs** currently cannot differentiate between instance attributes and class-level attributes, so `:var` is used in both cases for now.
-This is a temporary workaround until Codedocs is updated to handle class-level and instance-level attributes separately, providing more accurate documentation in the future.
+**Codedocs** currently cannot differentiate between instance attributes and class-level
+attributes, so `:var` is used in both cases for now.
+This is a temporary workaround
+until Codedocs is updated to handle class-level and instance-level attributes separately,
+providing more accurate documentation in the future.

 ```python
 class some_class: